Vasya619/Upwork-Job-Analyzer/README.md

 ## How It Works

-The tool uses a [LangGraph](https://github.com/langchain-ai/langgraph) workflow with three phases:
+The tool runs a simple three-phase pipeline:

 1. **Scrape** — Selenium with stealth mode opens Upwork, scrapes N pages of job listings, saves raw data.
 2. **Classify** — Jobs are split into small batches and sent to your local LLM.
 The model compares each job against your profile and returns matches with reasons.